 If growing radishes in a container, fill it with a good quality top soil or garden soil mixture.
 Make sure there are adequate drainage holes in the bottom of the container.
 The container can be any size, but needs to be at least 4-6 inches deep.
 Instead of creating rows, you can just poke the seeds into the soil about 1/2 inch and cover them with loose soil.
 Space the seeds evenly about 2 inches apart and water them in well after planting.

-Now that you are done planting radishes, the next step is to keep the plants evenly moist...
+Now that you are done planting radishes, the next step is to make sure to keep the plants evenly moist...